ironsheep/P2-BLDC-Motor-Control/MOTOR_CHOICE.md

 # P2-BLDC-Motor-Control - Configuring the driver for your motor

 We just had the occasion to add support for a new BLDC Motor.
-This page helps us reminds us of steps needed to properly select a motor in our project code.
+This page reminds us of steps needed to properly select a motor in our project code.

 ![Project Maintenance][maintenance-shield]